undergroundwires/CEH-in-bullet-points/chapters/03-scanning-networks/scanning-tools.md

   - [Ncat](https://Nmap.org/ncat/): reads and writes data across networks from the command
   - [`ndiff`](https://Nmap.org/ndiff/): compares scan results
   - [`nping`](https://Nmap.org/nping/): generates packets and analyzes responses
-- 🤗 Used often in movies including Matrix Reloaded, see [the list](https://Nmap.org/movies/)
+- 🤗 Used often in movies including Matrix Reloaded, see [the list](https://nmap.org/movies/)
 - See also [Nmap | Network footprinting](./../02-footprinting/network-footprinting.md#nmap) and [Nmap | Vulnerability analysis](./../05-vulnerabilities/vulnerability-analysis.md#nmap).

 ### [Phases of an Nmap scan](https://Nmap.org/book/Nmap-phases.html)

 1. **Script pre-scanning**: Runs NSE scripts that are run once per execution for each targets, e.g. `dhcp-discover`.
 2. **Target enumeration**: Resolves DNS names, CIDR network notations etc. to list of IPv4 or IPv6 addresses
-3. **Host discovery (ping scanning)**: Checking if a host is alive before deeper investigation
+3. **Host discovery (ping scanning)**: Checking if a host (or which hosts are) is alive before deeper investigation
 4. **Reverse-DNS resolution**: Provides IP numbers for hosts that are alive
 5. **Port scanning**: Probes are sent and remote port states are classified as `open`, `closed`, `filtered`
 6. **Version detection**: Determines what server software is running on remote system